 Other Policies for Janelia Laboratories

-Janelia Research Campus Policy on Acceptance of Grants and Awards
+Janelia Research Campus Policy on Grants, Fellowships, and Awards

-- Download Janelia’s Policy on Acceptance of Grants and Awards (June 7, 2010)
+- Download Janelia’s Policy on Grants, Fellowships, and Awards (revised April 18, 2016)